Esha-Shrivastava/FUTURE_DS_03/README.md

 Step 4: Final Recommendations

-💡 Key Insights
+💡 Key Insights:

 - Subject knowledge and concept clarity received the highest ratings, indicating students were confident in the instructors’ expertise    and delivery.

 - Assignment difficulty and doubt resolution scored lower, suggesting students faced challenges with workload and real-time support.

 - Sentiment analysis revealed a **predominantly positive tone** in comments, with some areas needing attention.

-* Recommendations for Organizers
+👉 Recommendations for Future Events:

 1. Balance the difficulty level of assignments to avoid overwhelming students while maintaining quality.